Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

 Against the backdrop of aspartame’s reckless consumption over the past 30 years, researchers have studied the connection between the sweetener and cancer.

-In contrast to cancer research, the results of studies that looked at mental health came to more concerning conclusions.
+The results of studies examining mental health came to concerning conclusions.

-Also, aspartame can increase both the stress hormone cortisol and free radicals in the body.
+Also, aspartame can increase the stress hormone cortisol and free radicals in the body.